pagopa/cosmos-cdc-poc/README.md

 # cosmos-cdc-poc
-Testing the change feed for cosmos in typescrip
+Testing the change feed for cosmos in typescript